Africarib Asian Barbecue Breakfast Chains Chinese Classic Contemporary European Indian

 Discussion

 Panera's is famous for drinks, soups, sandwiches and paninis.
-The outlet shown here, in Regency Square on Nicholasville Road, also features a cozy fireplace on cold Fall and Winter days and a patio for Spring and Summer.
 We like their Ginger Peach Tea, which we have tried and cannot duplicate anywhere else (so we just buy boxes from Panera).
 Of their soups, which we order in the bread bowl Puritan style, we like Creamy Tomato (pureed with red pepper and oregano in cream) and Garden (Swiss chard, cauliflower, zucchini, tomatoes, beans, peppers, barley, and basil pesto thoroughly pureed).
 The two salads we think lead the pack are the Mediterranean Salmon (chilled salmon, field greens, romaine, feta cheese, olives, oranges, almonds, red onions in honey tangerine vinaigrette dressing) and Fuji Apple Chicken (citrus herb chicken, field greens, romaine, tomatoes, red onions, pecans, Gorgonzola, apple in white balsamic apple vinaigrette).
 The Asiago Roast Beef and Mediterranean Veggie top a whole page of sandwiches.

 Saul Good's features a very upscale menu of two soups, six appetizers, six salads, nine exotic pizzas, four sandwiches, four burgers and nine desserts.
 Each of them is unique in some way.
 The French Onion Soup, for example, is made with red, yellow, and green onions, shallots, melted Swiss cheese and sherry.
 The Beer Cheese Dip is made with aged Cheddar, amber beer, garlic and Worcestershire served with celery, cucumbers, pita chips and crackers.
 There's also the Steak and Beer Cheese Nachos, a platter of crisp blue corn tortilla chips, marinated steak, tangy beer cheese, five different white cheeses, jalapenos, cilantro, scallions, lime and a sea salt topping.
 It's an amusement park for pizza lovers.
 There's the Saul Cheese Pizza (Arrabiata tomato sauce plus five cheeses), Kentucky Hot Brown Pizza, Parisian Pizza, Thai Pizza, Mexican Pizza, Argentinian Steak Pizza, BBQ Chicken Pizza, and Saul Meat Pizza.
 Saul's does interesting things with sandwiches.
 For instance, the Szechwan Steak Sandwich includes marinated grilled steak, spicy shallot soy mirin glaze, sesame ginger dressed spinach on a toasted artisan hoagie.
 A Saul burger starts with a third pound beef patty with your choice of Cheese and Bacon, Blue Cheese, Hawaiian or Texas style.
 Or you can substitute a chicken breast for the beef patty but keep the flavoring.
 The desserts are another fireworks display.
 There's the Bananas Foster Waffle and Waffle Sundae but the main track is a very decadent chocolate page.
 It offers Chocolate Pizza, Chocolate Popcorn, Chocolate Beer Float, Kahula Cupcake, Chocolate Chip Cookie Sundae, Chocolate Fondue, and White Chocolate Cheesecake.
 There are specials directed at the dinnertime fans : Grilled Salmon, Wild Turkey Top Sirloin and Chicken Waffles.
 There's also a Saul's Big Breakfast with eggs, maple pepper bacon, potatoes and a Belgian waffle.
 After the lunchtime crowd disperses, there's a 3-7:00 Afternoon Delite with a rotating series of daily specials at half price.